guildai/guild.ai/pages/cheatsheets/guildfile.md

 files.
 Directories that contain a large number of files may take a long time to scan.

-Exclude these directories using the `dir` attribute of a mapping.
+Exclude these directories using the `dir` attribute of a mapping:

 ``` yaml
 train: